 Articles and reviews have been included in the Washington Post, The Chautauqua Daily, the Washington City Paper, the Erie Times News, the Jamestown Journal and other publications.
 His awards have included the Elizabeth Van Swinderin Award, Smithsonian Institution Merit Award, Phi Kappa Phi national honor society, several artist in residence programs, and a grant from the D.C.
 Commission for the Arts among others.

-Tom maintains his studio in Washington, DC and in western New York.
-He is currently the Head of printmaking/faculty member in printmaking and drawing at Chautauqua Institution, School of Art, Chautauqua, NY.
-Tom also is an adjunct faculty member in the Department of Art at American University, Washington, DC.
+Tom maintains his studio in Washington, DC.
+He is former the Head of printmaking/digital media studio at Chautauqua Institution, School of Art, Chautauqua, NY.